How It Operates

 Keys Aspects of the Garden to Table Programme

-Children become involved in all aspects of gardening in an environmentally sustainable garden, and cooking and then enjoying a delicious, seasonal meal they have produced themselves.
+Garden to Table works best when the sessions are a regular part of the curriculum, much like a PE lesson.
+During Garden to Table children become involved in all aspects of gardening in an environmentally sustainable garden, cooking and then enjoying delicious, seasonal meals they have produced themselves.
 The curriculum-integrated programme provides real-world learning opportunities for children outside the traditional classroom environment and is supported by comprehensive online curriculum resources.

 Garden to Table also has wider community benefits when the children bring home what they have learned about growing, harvesting, preparing and cooking good food.
 Children develop increased self-esteem, pride in their achievements and pride in the environment, and behaviour improves in some children.

-- Proven that children involved in the programme grow and cook food at home
+- proven that children involved in the programme grow and cook food at home more often

-- Volunteering allows community to share their skills back into the community and vice
+- volunteering allows community to share their skills back into the community

 "The Garden to Table programme is such a wonderful asset to our school.
 From the onset we have been on the go.
 Our children are enthusiastic about what they are learning.
 They are asking more questions, they are becoming more inquisitive and more importantly they are learning to respect their own environment and each other.
 It is literally taking the classroom outside the four walls that they are so used to and opening their eyes to other ways of learning.
 There are so many advantages to this programme."